aaron11669/aaron11669.github.io/README.md

 <img src="portrait.png" width="60%">

 I'm currently a Research Engineer II at the Texas A&M University Engineering Experiment Station working in the Robotics and Automation Design Lab.
 I have a B.S. in Mechanical Engineering from the University of California, Irvine.

 I am aproximately halfway through my part-time aerospace engineering master’s degree at Purdue University, where I am specializing in autonomy and control systems.

 Previously, I was an Operations Engineer at a robotics startup called Stellar Pizza.
-Before that, I interned at Tesla, SpaceX, and Northrop Grumman, primarily working on test engineering.
+Before that, I interned at Tesla, SpaceX, and Northrop Grumman.

-My professional interests lie in robot–environment interaction.
-As such, many of my projects involve utilizing my understanding of control systems, perception/sensing, localization, and path planning.
-I am also particularly interested in optimization-based approaches like model predictive control and graph-based localization.
+My professional interests are in control systems, perception and sensing, and localization/state estimation.
+I have experience with system identification, optimal control, classical controls, Kalman filtering, and related methods.

+I hope you enjoy looking through my portfolio.
+I think it demonstrates my ability to get things done quickly and efficiently by leaning on a strong understanding of both the underlying methods and the hardware and software stack.

 # Projects